Iran's General Salami Says 'Decline and Collapse' of Israel Is Imminent

-Major General Hossein Salami, commander of Iran’s Islamic Revolution Guard Corps (IRGC), on Tuesday boasted the demise of Israel is fast approaching, adding it is “not a wish anymore, but a reality that will come true in the near future.”
+Major General Hossein Salami, commander of Iran’s Islamic Revolution Guard Corps (IRGC), on Tuesday again boasted the demise of Israel is fast approaching, adding it is “not a wish anymore, but a reality that will come true in the near future.”

-He gave no precise timeline or evidence to back up the extravagant claim made after meetings with the leaders of Hamas and Islamic Jihad respectively.
+He gave no precise timeline to back up the extravagant claim he has made many, many times before, but warned this time he really means it.

+He spoke after meetings with the leaders of Hamas and Islamic Jihad respectively.

 The semi-official Iran outlet Tasnim reports Salami spoke with the Palestinian terrorist leaders who have visited Tehran following a “major, extraordinary and wonderful triumph” against “the Zionist enemy.”